summitllc/git_school/readme.md

 git checkout -b my_new_branch
 ```

-### Adding and Commiting Changes to your Working Branch
+### Adding and Committing Changes to your Working Branch

 Now that you have created and checked out a working branch, you are ready to
 get writing code.
 This section demonstrates how to make a commit to the